arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 If *silent* is not set to *true*, the body of the response contains a JSON object with the following attributes:

-  - *_id* contains the document handle of the newly created document
+  - *_id* contains the document identifier of the newly created document
   - *_key* contains the document key
   - *_rev* contains the document revision